department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/principles-excellence-program.md

 concurrence: incomplete
 ---

-The Principles of Excellence program requires participating educational institutions to:
+The Principles of Excellence program are guidelines for schools getting federal funding, like through the GI Bill.
+Schools that are a part of the program must:

 - Provide a personalized form to help you understand the total cost of your educational program, including:
   - Costs covered by your benefits.